1945 Alabama Crimson Tide football team: South Carolina

 After their victory over LSU, the Crimson Tide were ranked in the No. 7 position in the first AP Poll of the season.
 In their first home game, the Crimson Tide defeated the South Carolina Gamecocks 55–0 at the Cramton Bowl.
 Alabama opened the game with four first-quarter touchdowns to take a 27–0 lead on a short Fred Grant run, a Gordon Pettus pass to Grant, a 51-yard Harry Gilmer run and on a Lowell Tew run.
 A pair of touchdowns in the second quarter on runs by Norwood Hodges and the Lou Scales for a 41–0 halftime lead for Alabama.

 The Crimson Tide scored their final points of the game in the third when Grant and Scales scored on touchdown runs for the 55–0 win.
 In the game, Alabama rushed for 447 yards and all 41 players that dressed saw playing time.
-The victory improved Alabama's all-time record against South Carolina to 3–0.